Discover How to Pick the Best Crochet Yarn: A 2023 Guide

 Yarn blends combine the best qualities of multiple fibers, offering versatility and balance.
 Popular blends include cotton-acrylic, wool-acrylic, and cotton-linen.
 Machine washable.

-Dye Lot Number:
+What is Dye Lot Number?

-Color Consistency
+Key to Color Consistency

 A dye lot number identifies a yarn batch dyed together, ensuring color consistency in your project.
 Check the number on the yarn label and buy enough yarn from the same dye lot to complete your project.